 Jennifer Reed, PhD, is a Scientist in the Division of Cardiac Prevention and Rehabilitation and Director of the Exercise Physiology and Cardiovascular Health Laboratory at the University of Ottawa Heart Institute.
 She is also an Associate Professor in the School of Epidemiology and Public Health in the Faculty of Medicine, and Adjunct Professor in the School of Human Kinetics in the Faculty of Health Sciences at the University of Ottawa.

-Dr. Reed received her BA and BPHE from Queen’s University in 2005, and Master of Education in Coaching Science (MEd CS) from the University of Victoria in 2007.
-She later earned her PhD in Kinesiology, with a specialty in exercise physiology and women’s health, from The Pennsylvania State University in 2012.
+Dr. Reed received her Bachelor of Physical and Health Education (BPHE) and Bachelor of Arts (BA; French studies) from Queen’s University in 2005, and Master of Education in Coaching Studies (MEd CS) from the University of Victoria in 2007.
+She later earned her PhD in Kinesiology, with specialization in exercise physiology and women’s health, from the Pennsylvania State University in 2012.

 In 2013, she joined the Division of Prevention and Rehabilitation at the University of Ottawa Heart Institute as a Postdoctoral Research Fellow.
-In her current position as a Scientist, her overall research program focuses on the role of exercise in cardiovascular disease prevention and rehabilitation as well as women’s health.
+In her current position as a Scientist, her overall research program focuses on the role of exercise in cardiovascular disease prevention and rehabilitation, with a particular focus on women’s heart health.

-Dr. Reed’s overall research program focuses on the role of exercise in cardiovascular disease prevention and rehabilitation as well as women’s health.
-She has particular interests in the role of exercise in the management and treatment of arrhythmias; developing novel exercise training strategies for women with cardiovascular disease; and workplace interventions to improve cardiovascular health.
+Dr. Reed’s overall research program focuses on the role of exercise in cardiovascular disease prevention and rehabilitation.
+She has particular interests in the role of exercise in the prevention and management of arrhythmias; developing novel exercise training strategies for women with cardiovascular disease; and workplace interventions to improve cardiovascular health.

 - See current publications list at PubMed.